zyedidia/micro/runtime/help/options.md

 	default value: `unknown`.
 This will be automatically overridden depending on the file you open.

+* `hlsearch`: highlight all instances of the searched text after a successful search.
+This highlighting can be turned off and on via `ToggleHighlightSearch` action.
+Note that `ToggleHighlightSearch` does not change `hlsearch` setting.
+   After the next search the highlighting is turned on again.

+	default value: `false`

 * `ignorecase`: perform case-insensitive searches.

 	default value: `true`